- Current Opportunities

 - Online Application Link

 - International Medical Graduates

-Fellowship candidates must have completed an accredited Radiology training program and be:
+Fellowship candidates must be proficient in both written and spoken English and have completed an accredited Radiology training program and be::

 - Certified by the Royal College of Physicians and Surgeons of Canada in Diagnostic Imaging or

 - Certified with equivalent qualifications and

 Proof of these qualifications must be provided by all applicants.

 Before going to the online application page, please first read all instructions on this page.
 Candidates can apply to up to three different Medical Imaging fellowships using only one application form.
 Please note duplicate applications will not be reviewed.
 If you have any questions or concerns, please contact email@example.com .

 Click here to review our frequently asked questions document for fellowship applications.

 Please note that applications for Pediatric Radiology Fellowships must be made directly to The Hospital for Sick Children.
 For more information, please visit Pediatric Radiology Fellowship webpage.